 - Intervention: Sidney Kimmel Medical College at Thomas Jefferson University established the Physician Shortage Area Program (PSAP) in 1974 to recruit and support students who are from rural backgrounds and who wish to practice in rural communities.

 - Results: Approximately 80% of PSAP alumni have remained in rural family medicine for at least 20 to 25 years after graduation.

 - Need: To increase the number of primary care providers in northeast Kentucky.

-- Intervention: STEPS provides support such as physician shadowing, mock interviews, and MCAT practice exams for regional students applying to medical school.
+- Intervention: STEPS provides support such as physician shadowing, mock interviews, and MCAT practice courses/exams for regional students applying to medical school.

-- Results: 88% of participants have been accepted into medical school.
+- Results: More than 70% of participants have been accepted into medical school.
 The program has been replicated among most of Kentucky's regional AHECs.

 Other Project Examples